Mariusz Szczygieł: Life and career

-As a TV presenter of the popular program Na każdy temat (On Every Topic), Szczygieł was the first person in Poland to publicly speak the word "orgasm" on screen.
+As a presenter of the popular TV cultural and current affairs programme Na każdy temat (On Every Topic) Szczygieł became the first person to utter the word "orgasm" on Polish television.

 In 2002, he stopped working for TV Polsat and concentrated on writing for Gazeta Wyborcza.
-Presently, he is the first assistant manager of the weekly supplement Duży Format and assistant manager of its reportage-section.
+Presently, he is the senior deputy editor of the weekly supplement Duży Format and deputy editor of its reportage-section.